alguerre/myfi/readme.md

 - [x] Create tables from SQLAlchemy models
 - [x] Modify raw queries for ORM
 - [ ] Migrations to avoid table regeneration -> alembic
+- [ ] Usage of two tables is not needed, categories can be included in finances
 ### Domain logic
 - [x] Bug in number of insertions
 - [x] Identify savings better